What is a Personal Injury Trust?

 Our Court of Protection and Trust Management expertise

-Eddie Fardell and Brian Bacon are highly regarded experts, with many years of experience between them.
-They are recognised as leading individuals by Chambers and recommended lawyers by The Legal 500.
-Eddie is on the Court of Protection User Group and both he and Brian regularly receive direct referrals from other solicitors, barristers and professionals, including case managers.
+Brian Bacon is a highly regarded expert, with many years of experience.
+He is recognised as a leading individual by Chambers and as a recommended lawyer by The Legal 500.
+Brian regularly receives direct referrals from other solicitors, barristers and professionals, including case managers.

 Our specialist Court of Protection team will give straightforward, practical advice and have the experience to ensure they secure the best possible outcome for the person who has received the personal injury award.

 Call us on 01892 510000 to arrange an initial no obligation consultation.
 We’ll clearly explain the options and the processes involved with the Court of Protection in the setting up of Personal Injury Trusts.